Module gcip.core.need

 my_next_sequence.add_needs(my_job, my_sequence)

-In this example my_next_job
+In this example my_next_job and my_next_sequence start as soon as

-has finished- all jobs within the last stage of
+my_jobhas finished- all jobs within the last stage of

-have finished
+my_sequencehave finished

-That also mean that stages are ignored, as the example
+That also mean that stages are ignored, as the example stage for example.

-class directly when depending on other pipelines jobs or for further configuration of the need,
+However you have to use the Need class directly when depending on other pipelines jobs or for further configuration of the need,

 like not downloading artifacts from preceding jobs: